 It should be noted that inferential statistics always talks in terms of probability, but this can be made highly reliable by designing the right experimental conditions.
 The inferences are almost always an estimate with a confidence interval.
-There are however some cases where there is simply a rejection of hypothesis that is involved, which is the case if the experiment is designed to refute some claim.
+There are however some cases where there is simply a rejection of a hypothesis that is involved, which is the case if the experiment is designed to refute some claim.

 Several models are available in inferential statistics that help in the process of analysis.
-These models need to be chosen with care, since an error in assuming one model might give wrong conclusions about the experiment.
+These models need to be chosen with care, since an error in assuming one model might give faulty conclusions about the experiment.

 For example data might be assumed to be described by a probability density with some variables that need to be determined in the experiment.
-However, there are some cases when such an assumption cannot be made, which usually occurs during experiments involving sampling of human population in social science experiments.
+However, there are some cases when such an assumption cannot be made, which usually occurs during experiments involving sampling of a human population in social science experiments.
 Therefore one needs to take all precautions in order to arrive at the right conclusions through inferential statistics.

 This means you're free to copy, share and adapt any parts (or all) of the text in the article, as long as you give appropriate credit and provide a link/reference to this page.